 Emma Kathleen Hepburn Ferrer was born in 1994 in Morges, Switzerland.
-At the age of 4 she moved with her family to Los Angeles, where she lived for the next 10 years.
+At the age of 4, she moved with her family to Los Angeles, where she lived for the next 10 years.
 At the age of 14, Emma moved with her family to Florence, Italy.
-She graduated from the International School of Florence in 2012 as valedictorian, and received top marks on the International Baccalaureate Diploma.
+She graduated from the International School of Florence in 2012 as valedictorian and received top marks on the International Baccalaureate Diploma.
 She is fluent in Italian, Spanish, French, and English.

-Emma Ferrer was featured on the cover of the September 2014 issue of Harper’s Bazaar.
+In 2014, Emma was featured on the cover of Harper’s Bazaar’s ‘September Issue’.
 Inside the edition is an article presenting Emma, accompanied by photographs taken by Michael Avedon, grandson of the legendary Richard Avedon, to whom Emma’s grandmother Audrey Hepburn was an artistic muse.
 The feature was received by the world with open arms, generating a whopping 500 million media impressions and 6 million page views.
-Since then, Emma has been featured in a number of other fashion magazines and sources.
-She has signed with the leading modeling agency Storm Models and Elite Model Management, and and has even received the celebrated annual Intouch Magazine Award for Model in the Shooting Category for her iconic photos in Harper’s Bazaar.
-Her latest campaign for the Japanese luxury cosmetic firm ‘Kose’ was launched across the Far East in 2015.
-After a summer long apprenticeship in Granada with Spain’s national treasure sculptor Miguel Moreno, Emma Ferrer just relocated to New York City.
+Since then, Emma has been featured in a number of other fashion publications and campaigns.
+She has signed with the leading modeling agencies ‘Storm Models’ and ‘Elite Model Management’, and has even received the celebrated annual Intouch Magazine Award Model in the Shooting Category.
+Her latest campaign for the Japanese luxury cosmetic firm ‘Kosé’ was launched across the Far East in 2015.
+After a summer-long apprenticeship in Granada with Spain’s national treasure sculptor Miguel Moreno, Emma relocated to New York City.